 What I find even more impressive is how obedient the smartest breeds are.
 They’re able to obey a known command on the first attempt with a 95% or higher success rate!

 Sometimes, to find answers to questions like these, it’s better to ask the people with the real-life experience.
-So, we decided to survey the Yorkie Subreddit and Yorkie Talk to ask real owners this question.
-Here’s what they had to say:
+We’re talking about real Yorkshire Terrier owners.

 Other Reasons Why Yorkies Are Smart Dogs